MarcosBrendonDePaula/PyEngine/README.md

 3. Implement object pooling for frequently created/destroyed entities
 4. Use sprite sheets for efficient rendering
 5. Implement culling for off-screen entities
+6. Utilize the grid system for complex UI layouts
+7. Pre-load resources using ResourceLoader

 ## Contributing